en

 Foreigner friendly: ★★★★☆

 Put on Your Dance Shoes.
-It’s Time to Shake Your Body.
+It’s Time to Shake Your Body

+Dancing the night away in a disco in Japan is a true experience.
 Unlike clubs, Nagoya discos cater to an even younger crowd.
-Some discos go all night while others close by the last train.
+Some discos go on all night while others close by the last train.
 Music trends are clearly leaning towards commercial EDM.
 And they are more foreigner-friendly compared to the clubs.

 Clubs and discos in Japan base their price on gender.
 Pricing is usually significantly more expensive for men than for women.
 There is often free entry for women during early hours.